 ⓘ TIP: Purchase a bag of astronaut ice cream.
 Kids think it is hilarious!

-Aside from not having to pay an admission fee, the other great thing about free museums is that you don’t have to worry that your children will be bored.
+Along with not having to pay to get in, the other wonderful thing about free museums is that you don’t have to worry that your children will be bored.
 Stop into whatever museum strikes your interest.
 You may spend three hours or 30 minutes.
 It is all free.

-Besides, if it starts to rain, museums are a great way to wait out the break.
+Besides, if it starts to rain, museums are a terrific way to wait out the weather.

 3. You need a stroller